Crowd thread digest

 Contention 74

-Split on female vs male, whether long fins slow aggression or short fins swim better, and flat “none” vs “community is fine if set up right.”
+Split on female vs male, whether long fins slow chases or short fins swim better, never community (food hogging, shrimp as snacks, cory wafer bloat) vs “heavily plant it and you’re gold,” and flat “none.”

 Agreement 54